ceva24/havenplanner/docs/README.md

 ### Accessibility

-This application has been built for accessibility: it aims to meet at least [WCAG 2.1 AA standards](https://www.w3.org/WAI/standards-guidelines/wcag/) 😊
+This application is built for accessibility: it aims to meet at least [WCAG 2.1 AA standards](https://www.w3.org/WAI/standards-guidelines/wcag/) 😊

 ### CI/CD